reilabs/hieratika/docs/Memory Model.md

 For now, if any of these polyfills fails to operate correctly (such as encountering a load from a non-allocated memory region), they panic.

+### Additional Memory Polyfills

+Hieratika also provides additional memory polyfills to support atomic operations.
+These include the `cmpxchg` and `atomicrmw_*` families of polyfills.

+- `fn __llvm_cmpxchg_p_T_T_STcs<T>(address: Address, offset_bytes: i64, expected: T, desired: T) -> (T, bool)`:
+  This polyfill performs an atomic compare-and-exchange operation.
+It compares the value at the specified memory location with the expected value, and if they are equal, replaces it with the desired value.
+It returns the original value and a boolean indicating whether the exchange was successful.
+- `fn __llvm_atomicrmw_op_p_T_T_T<T>(address: Address, offset_bytes: i64, value: T) -> T`: This
+  polyfill performs an atomic read-modify-write operation.
+It loads the value from the specified memory location, performs the specified operation on it, and stores the result back into memory.
+  It returns the original value.

+The `atomicrmw_*` family of polyfills supports the following operations:

+- `xchg`: Atomically exchange a value in memory with a new value.
+- `add`: Atomically add a value to the value in memory.
+- `sub`: Atomically subtract a value from the value in memory.
+- `and`: Atomically perform a bitwise AND operation.
+- `nand`: Atomically perform a bitwise NAND operation.
+- `or`: Atomically perform a bitwise OR operation.
+- `xor`: Atomically perform a bitwise XOR operation.
+- `max`: Atomically store the greater of the value in memory and a given value (signed comparison).
+- `min`: Atomically store the lesser of the value in memory and a given value (signed comparison).
+- `umax`: Atomically store the greater of the value in memory and a given value (unsigned comparison).
+- `umin`: Atomically store the lesser of the value in memory and a given value (unsigned comparison).
+- `uinc_wrap`: Atomically increment the value in memory, wrapping on overflow.
+- `udec_wrap`: Atomically decrement the value in memory, wrapping on underflow.
+- `usub_cond`: Atomically subtract a value from the value in memory, conditionally storing the result if it is non-negative.
+- `usub_sat`: Atomically subtract a value from the value in memory, saturating at zero.

+The `f###` variants (e.g., `fadd`, `fsub`, `fmax`, `fmin`) are not implemented as they operate on floating-point types, which are not supported in the current memory model.

 ## The Memory Subsystem

 The memory subsystem refers to the runtime functionality for managing memory.
 It is responsible for